c3sr/go-onnxruntime/README.md

 The Go binding for Onnxruntime C++ API in this repository is built based on Onnxruntime v1.3.1 .

-To install Onnxruntime C++ on your system, you can follow the instruction on [Onnxruntime Installation](https://microsoft.github.io/onnxruntime/).
+To install Onnxruntime C++ on your system, you can follow the instruction on [Onnxruntime Installation](https://microsoft.github.io/onnxruntime/) and refer to the [dockerfiles](dockerfiles).

 The Onnxruntime C++ libraries are expected to be under `/opt/onnxruntime/lib`.

-The Onnxruntime C++ header files (the [include](https://github.com/microsoft/onnxruntime/tree/master/include) directory from [Onnxruntime](https://github.com/microsoft/onnxruntime)) are expected to be under `/opt/onnxruntime`.
+The Onnxruntime C++ header files are expected to be under `/opt/onnxruntime/include`.

-Now there are two directories, `lib` and `include`, under `/opt/onnxruntime/`.

 If you get an error about not being able to write to `/opt` then perform the following: